gaelcolas/SharedDScConfig/README.md

 <div style="align:right"><img src ="./media/rootTree.png" / align='right'>
 The root of the tree would be similar to a module root tree where you have supporting files for, say, the CI/CD integration.

-In this example, I'm showing (although currently empty) what I usually do:
+In this example, I'm illustrating the idea with:
 - a .Build.ps1 that defines the build workflow by composing tasks (see [SampleModule](https://github.com/gaelcolas/SampleModule))
 - a .build/ folder, which includes the minimum tasks to bootstrap + custom ones
 - the .gitignore where folders like BuildOutput or kitchen specific files are added (`module/`)
-- the Dependencies.psd1, so that the build process can use PSDepend to pull any prerequisites to build that project
+- the [Dependencies.psd1](./Dependencies.psd1), so that the build process can use [PSDepend](https://github.com/RamblingCookieMonster/PSDepend/) to pull any prerequisites to build that project
-- the test-kitchen configuration file (for kitchen CI integration)
+- the test-kitchen configuration file (omitting the driver, so that it can be set on a global/local config based on the user's environment/platform)
 - the appveyor configuration file (for appveyor CI integration)
 - supporting files like License, Readme, media...